-- 1. The employee and the supervisor will contact the Macomb Human Resources and Labor Relations phone number (586) 469-5650 and then complete the MIOSHA Form 301, Injury and Illness Incident Report (Appendix A). - 2.
-The supervisor will complete the Macomb County Bloodborne Pathogens Needlestick and Sharp Object Injury Report form (in Appendix B), documenting the employee's job classification, the route of exposure and how the exposure occurred, whether or not a safety needle device was being used and the type and brand of the device, and the identity and contact information of the source individual, if they have signed the medical release.
-If a safety needle device was not being used the reason must be documented. \ DO NOT include protected health information on documents going to Macomb County Human Resources if the individual has not signed the medical release. - 3.
-If the source individual can be identified, the supervisor will ask the source individual if they are willing to be tested for HIV, HBV, and HCV.
-The supervisor will have the individual sign the Macomb County Bloodborne Pathogens Source Individual Medical Release/Refusal form (Appendix B).
-A copy will be given to the source individual.
-If the source individual is known to be positive for HIV, HBV, and/or HCV, new testing is not necessary. \ DO
+- 1. The employee and the supervisor will complete the MIOSHA Form 301, Injury and Illness Incident Report (Appendix A). - 2.
+The supervisor will complete the Macomb County Bloodborne Pathogens Needlestick and Sharp Object Injury Report form (Appendix C), documenting the employee's job classification, the route of exposure and how the exposure occurred, whether or not a safety needle device was being used and the type and brand of the device, and the identity and contact information of the source individual.
+If a safety needle device was not being used the reason must be documented.